COSBlab/IPL-workshop/DAY-1/README.md

   1. the name of the template ```knowns='template'```
   2. the name of the target sequence ```sequence='BANAL-20-52'```
   3. the directory where the template PDB can be found
-  4. the scoring functions to use to evaluate the model quality
+  4. the scoring functions used to evaluate the model quality
   5. the number of homology models to build (min 5, max 100)

 * run MODELLER.
 This can be simply done with: